learnsoftwaredevelopment/SoftwareRepository/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/learnsoftwaredevelopment/SoftwareRepository/blob/master/LICENSE)

+## Introduction

+The **Software Repository** REST API Service provides access to various software information such as software description and latest software version.

-The Backend API Service for **Software Repository** platform.
+This Backend REST API Service is used by **Software Repository** platform.

 **Software Repository** aims to be a platform to share and discover softwares.
 The platform also allows software developers to add their softwares to the platform and share them with the rest of the world.

-## Introduction
-The **Software Repository** REST API provides access to software information such as latest software description and latest software version.

 ## Purpose
 There is a lack of a REST API for softwares and this project aims to address this problem by providing a REST API for users to query/submit software information.